brigu97/EscapeTheRoom/README.md

 My name is Vishwas Basotra, i am a student and i like designing.
 This is my first game in Unreal Engine.

 Concept:-

-The core concept is simple:- Escape the building, you are stuck in a locked room, unable to escape.
+You are stuck in a locked room, unable to escape.
 Use environment clues such as light and sound to determine what to do next.Trigger pressure plates and solve puzzles to pregress towards the exit.

 Rules:-